Probate and Estate Administration

 The likely disbursements are the same as for a basic estate.
 The increase in our costs therefore arises from an increase in our fees (ie the time we spend on your matter).

-What are the key stages and how long will it take?
+What are the key stages?

 The estimates set out above include all of the work in relation to the key stages of administering an estate claim, which follow.